Chapel of Notre-Dame de Constance

 église = church

-At the large open space at the municipal office, you should look south (in the direction of the municipal office) for a better view of the village and its colorful houses.
+At the large open space at the municipal office, you should look west for a better view of the village and its colorful houses.
 Large umbrella pines stand above the last village houses, with an old castle hidden underneath.
 We'll pass here later on the way up.

 Leave the square to the north.
 Across the street, you can walk briefly to the St. François de Paule chapel and its small park.